jarpatus/docker-octocam/README.md

 * ```AUTOSTART``` - If set to false then stream won't be started on container start and must be started externally.
 Defaults to true.

 ### Devices
 Audio and video device files must be made available for the container, typically /dev/snd and /dev/video0 or /dev/video1.
+Container drops root privileges but adds user to audio and video groups so make sure your device files can be accessed by those groups.

 ### Tmpfs
 You absolutely do want to mount tmpfs as /www as in example so that HLS stream files are kept in memory only and won't be written to disk.